glowkeeper/glowkeeper.github.io/assets/posts/poetry/nuts.md

 But when all is said and done.
 The facts of a flax are but mere fun.

-The kernel of truth at the very apex.
+The kernel of truth at the very apex,
 Is through an open mind in the nut on your neck.

 **30 October, 2022**